mra7072/AutomatedCableTester/README.md

 Please configure your enviornment and install the following dependencies before proceeding.

 OS
-- Raspbian Buster
+- RASPBIAN BUSTER

-This system  is 100% functional on this OS and has not been tested on different platforms.
-However, minor adjustsment may be needed in when installing the following dependecies.
+This system  is 100% functional on RASPBIAN BUSTER and has not been tested on different platforms.
+However, minor adjustsment may be needed  when installing the following dependencies.
 Choose your OS specific configurations when installing the following dependencies.

 SW Dependencies
 - Python >=3.0 https://www.python.org/downloads/